 Congratulations!
 Please review your acceptance packet and review our visa information page.

 How can I apply to live on campus?

 Please visit our Housing & Residence Life website.
 You need to log in to Workday before you can apply to live on campus.

 How do I register for classes at NCC?

 You will receive information about placement testing and registration to your NCC student email account.

 Where is my student ID number and login information?

-Your student ID number and login information were provided in your acceptance letter from NCC.
-Use this information to log in to MyNCC before you arrive.
+Your student ID number and login information were emailed to your student email account.
+Use this information to log in to Workday and your student email account.

 When can I enter the U.S.?

 Check your Form I-20 for the "Earliest Admission Date".